unimi-dse/a903d60e/README.md

 # the Most Visited City Index

-This package helps to find out which italian city was the most visited by doing data analysis data on numbers of non-italian visitors, who have been in Italy, based on demographic characteristics and GDP of countries of origin.
+This package helps to find out which italian city was the most visited by doing data analysis on numbers of non-italian visitors, who have been in Italy, based on demographic characteristics and GDP of countries of origin.
 The official data will be taken by "official website".

 ## Installation